Select Statement in Go

 }

-go routines are called in main Goroutine.
+In the above program, server1 and server2 goroutines are called in the main Goroutine.
 Then the main program sleeps for 1 second.

-If you run this program multiple times, the output will vary between from server1
+If you run this program multiple times, the output will vary between from server1 or from server2 depending on which case is chosen randomly.

 Please run this program in your local system to get this randomness.
-If this program is run in the playground it will print the same output since the playground is deterministic.
+If this program is run in the playground, it will print the same output since the playground is deterministic.

 Gotcha – Empty select